aaayejaaaye/aaayejaaaye.github.io/_posts/2019-12-02-My-Gaming-and-Productivity-Setup.md

 <img src="\pictures\mysetup\Instagram Post.png">

-This has been a few years in the making!
+<h3>This has been a few years in the making!
 I'm happy to say this is the most satisfied I have ever been with a setup.
 I bought my desk in 2016 from Ikea and it is this massive beautiful slab of cork, yes cork.
 It has been the base inspiration for all of my aesthetic choices.
 I had a Lenovo laptop previously that didn't last as long as a felt it should, but I have recently upgraded to my dream laptop, Razer Blade 15.
-As technology goes, I could always do some updating every few years!<!--more-->
+As technology goes, I could always do some updating every few years!<!--more--></h3>

 During the Day